phamfoo/figma-squircle/README.md

   height: 200,
   cornerRadius: 80,
   cornerSmoothing: 0.8,
-  // This is false by default
-  preserveSmoothing: true,
+  preserveSmoothing: true, // defaults to false
 })
 ```

-There's also a [Figma plugin](https://www.figma.com/community/plugin/1122437229616103296) you can install that utilizes this option.
+There's also a [Figma plugin](https://www.figma.com/community/plugin/1122437229616103296) that utilizes this option.

 ## Thanks